 Back in the days when the Number 1 music delivery medium was vinyl disc and most mix-downs were completed on analogue desks, life was much easier for the music-lover, listener and the audiophile.
 In the most simplistic terms, the basic process and restrictions involved in getting a good sound when pressing to vinyl actually supported the ideals of preserving and retaining dynamics in music.
 If you limited and compressed a piece of sound to within an inch of its life, removing all the dynamics through limiting or even clipping, the end result on the vinyl would be that it probably had to be pressed quieter, resulting in a record that is more distorted and basically inferior.
 This dynamics preservation is one of the reasons vinyl was and still is a wonderful medium, and you won’t see it disappear anytime soon.
 This simple side-effect of the format supported the idea of a good balanced mix-down, a good master where the emphasis was on clarity, balance and keeping the dynamics, putting all the emphasis on great song writing, mixing and composition.
 That can only ever be a good thing.

 Not only was the delivery medium on the side of good sound, but the way the mixing desks and the whole analogue studio world worked, was also much more forgiving and aimed at mixing music, as I discussed in a previous blog, as you get hotter on an analogue desk, it is more forgiving and sounds 1,000 times better, even when you start to push it.
-There is no digital style clipping (missing peak data) but instead you get a distortion which is often characterised as warm, fat… or lovely and which is often very musical.
+There is no digital style clipping (missing peak data) but instead you get a distortion which is often characterized as warm, fat… or lovely and which is often very musical.

 On an analogue mixing desk the 0 or unity gain is actually the equivalent of -18 on a digital mixer – or maybe a little bit higher, it varies a lot but you can start to see where confusion could creep in here.